 What and where to eat.

 The Azorean diet is based on everything that comes out of the ocean and vegetables.
 As São Miguel is very green, the can produce their own.
 Soon you will recognize that no matter where you go, cows are grazing on lush green meadows so it’s no wonder that local dairy products and meat are on the menu as well.
-It’s not hard to eat good and healthy and here’s a list of restaurants we personally liked the most:
+It’s not hard to eat good and healthy and we made a list of restaurants we personally liked the most.

 Places to see.